 TI News: An information service from the National Travel and Tourism Office (NTTO)

-For more detailed information on the new 2012 international travel to the United States data including the top states and cities visited, 23 country profiles and other inbound travel reports, please visit: https://travel.trade.gov/outreachpages/inbound.general_information.inbound_overview.html
+For more detail information on the U.S. international travel to the U.S., please visit: https://travel.trade.gov/outreachpages/inbound.general_information.inbound_overview.html

 The U.S. Commercial Service is the trade promotion arm of the U.S. Department of Commerce's International Trade Administration.
 U.S. Commercial Service trade professionals in over 100 U.S. cities and in nearly 80 countries help U.S. companies get started in exporting or increase sales to new global markets.
 Their website address is: https://www.trade.gov/cs/

 For more information on Commercial Service export promotion activities for the travel and tourism industry please visit http://www.export.gov/industry/travel